Final Fantasy Dimensions II

-It was later re-branded on November 2, 2016, as Final Fantasy Legends II in Japan.
-On October 31, 2017, the old free-to-play version of the game was shut down and a paid one was re-launched with the same name in Japan, and released worldwide as Final Fantasy Dimensions II.
+The game was initially released as a free-to-play title on February 15, 2015, under the name Final Fantasy Legends: Toki no Suishō.
+Following a massive update, it was re-branded on November 2, 2016, as Final Fantasy Legends II in Japan.
+On October 31, 2017, the old free-to-play version of the game was shut down and a paid one was re-launched under the name Final Fantasy Legends II: Toki no Suishō in Japan, which was released worldwide as Final Fantasy Dimensions II.

 Gameplay

 The game uses a turn-based battle system, similar to the one used in Final Fantasy X. Only a maximum of three party members can fight in battle, with the character Mootie taking up a support role.
 In battle, party member commands are present on a dual-sided command ring, one side with the character's normal battle abilities and the other for summon special attacks.
 This allows the three members to have up to five actions on each side; a regular physical attack in the ring's middle and four abilities from summon stones equipped to the party members before entering a battle zone.
 In addition, each character has three consumption meters that can be filled in battle.
 Characters receive 20%-60% of a consumption meter point for each action they make and can use consumption meter points to summon their equipped summons.
-Battles run on a chain meter to determine the amount of rewards a player can select from chests after completing a battle zone.
-The meter loses points for taking actions from both the party and enemies, but players can raise the meter with crystals that drop in battle by defeating enemies or by using a summon's special attack.
+Battles run on a chain meter to determine the amount of rewards the player can select from chests after completing a battle zone.
+The meter loses points for taking actions from both the party and enemies, but the player can raise the meter with crystals that drop in battle by defeating enemies or by using a summon's special attack.
 This chain meter can reach a maximum of 4.

 Energy is required to complete quests and go for any run in any area.
 A point of energy will regenerate every 3 minutes, and about 5-10 energy is required to challenge an area or complete a quest.
 Upon leveling up, the player's max energy may increase by one, and the energy bar is completely recovered.
 Energy is not required when fighting through the story's events that are newly released every 2–3 weeks.
 Recovering AP is achieved by waiting about 3 hours or so or by spending 100 Space Time Stones.